SQM Research Ratings Update

-3.5 stars – Average.
-Consider for APL inclusion, subject to advice restrictions.
+3.5 stars - Acceptable.
+Consider for APL inclusion.

-3.25 stars – Caution required.
-Not suitable for most APLs.
+3.25 stars - Caution required.
+Not suitable for APLs.

-3 stars – Strong caution required.
-Not suitable for most APLs.
+3 stars - Strong caution required.
+Not suitable for APLs.

 Below 3 stars – Avoid or redeem.
-Not suitable for APL inclusion.
+Not suitable for APLs.

-Hold – The rating is currently suspended until SQM Research receives further information.
-A rating is typically put on hold for a period of 2 days to 4 weeks.
+Hold - Rating is suspended until SQM Research receives further information.
+A rating is typically put on hold for a period of two days to four weeks.

-Withdrawn – The rating is no longer applicable.
-Significant issues have arisen, and investors should avoid or redeem units in the fund.
+Withdrawn - Rating no longer applies.
+Significant issues have arisen since the last report date.
+Investors should consider avoiding or redeeming units in the fund..